Lower back pain is very common among professional as well as recreational cyclists.

 For better results, you can combine stretch classes with peloton foam rolling classes.

 The difference between yoga and stretching is that stretching should be done at the end of the workout when the muscles are already warm.

 In yoga, there is a dedicated warm-up routine called sun salutation, which allows yoga to be done on its own.

-One of the most overlooked reasons for lower back pain is the way we position ourselves during the day.
+I think that one of the most overlooked reasons for lower back pain is the way we position ourselves during the day.

-- Adding 3-4 workouts per week that help you to target your core muscles over time not only will reduce back problems, but also will prevent them from happening again.
+- Adding 3-4 classes per week to your peloton workout plan that help you to target your core muscles over time not only will reduce back problems, but also will prevent them from happening again.

 - Workouts like pilates or core strength help to strengthen the core, while yoga and stretching allow to relieve tension and reduce muscle pain.